 OSHA Chief David Michaels disagrees with Professor Steinzor.
-He is quoted in a different article as saying during a press conference that Professor Steinzor’s conclusions and article are, “… simply wrong.”
+He is quoted in this article as saying during a press conference that Professor Steinzor’s conclusions and article are “… simply wrong.”

 The debate should raise a significant question: Is making an accident – especially a fatal accident – a corporate crime a good way to change corporate/management behavior and improve worker safety?

-Making accidents a crime would definitely making performing an accident investigation more difficult.
+Making accidents a crime would definitely make performing an accident investigation more difficult.
 Would employees and managers cooperate with ANY investigation (internal, OSHA, or criminal) IF the outcome could be a jail sentence?
-I can picture every interviewee consulting with their attorney prior to answering an investigator’s question.
+I can picture every interviewee consulting with their attorney before answering an investigator’s question.

 I believe the lack of cooperation would make finding and fixing root causes much more difficult.
-And finding and fixing the root causes of accidents is extremely important when trying to improve safety.
+And finding and fixing the root causes of accidents is extremely important when improving safety.
 Thus, I believe increased criminalization of accidents would actually work against improving safety.

 I believe that Du Pont will take action to turn around safety performance after a series of serious and sometimes fatal accidents.
 I think they will do this out of concern for their employees.
 I don’t think the potential for managers going to jail would improve the odds that this improvement will occur.